Gateway Commercial Finance

 The bank may be your first stop in your search for funding.
 Getting business funding from a bank can be a lengthy and complex process.
 Your bank will likely want several years of tax returns and financial statements, all of which should be prepared by a CPA.

 Additionally, they may want to see your business plan and detailed budget.
-The business will need a strong credit story and each owner will likely need a high credit score.
-Even after all of that, the decision to approve may simply come down to the underwriter’s subjective feeling about your business.
+The business will need a strong credit story, and each owner will likely need a high credit score.
+Even after all that, the decision to approve may simply come down to the underwriter’s subjective feelings about your business.
 Bank funding may be appealing, but it’s not easy to obtain.

 Investor